trajano/jee/README.md

     - [OmniFaces](http://omnifaces.org/) for some common JSF utilities
     - Bean validation integration
     - Simple CRUD application integrating with JPA.

+### Additional technologies experimented on

+* [Kotlin](https://kotlinlang.org/) support (only for unit tests, does not work with deployed code in Eclipse)
+* Natural language processing with [CoreNLP](https://stanfordnlp.github.io/CoreNLP/).
+* JDK 8 build on an isolated EJB.

 ### TODO